TDP's Gangula Prathap Reddy likely to join BJP

 BJP is aiming to expand its base in Andhra Pradesh as it feels that it is one of the states where expansion is possible in the next Lok Sabha polls.

-Though the YSRCP government in Andhra Pradesh is yet to be the principal opposition for BJP in the state, the party aims at quickly replacing the place of principle opposition in the state which is currently occupied by TDP, the
+With the YSRCP being the dominant party in Andhra Pradesh, BJP aims to quickly replace TDP as the principal opposition in the state.

-Earlier in June, four TDP MPs--YS Chowdary, C M Ramesh, T G Venkatesh from Andhra Pradesh, and G Mohan Rao from Telangana -- had joined BJP.
+Recently, four TDP MPs--YS Chowdary, C M Ramesh, T G Venkatesh from Andhra Pradesh, and G Mohan Rao from Telangana -- had joined BJP.

-According to a senior party leader, Reddy hails from an agricultural family and was instrumental in Rayalaseema agitation.
-He went on hunger strike to get approval for projects like Telugu Ganga, KC modernisation and others.
-He was instrumental in getting broad gauge conversion from Guntakal to Guntur and approval for NH - 18.

-From 1992 to 1998, Reddy was a Rajya Sabha member and he has served in various committees like communications, tourism and transport.
 (ANI)

 TDP's Gangula Prathap Reddy likely to join BJP

-New Delhi [India], Aug 1 (ANI): Telugu Desam Party (TDP) leader Gangula Prathap Reddy is likely to join the Bharatiya Janata Party (BJP), a senior party said on Thursday.
+New Delhi [India], Aug 1 (ANI): Telugu Desam Party (TDP) leader Gangula Prathap Reddy, who had vacated his Nandyal Lok Sabha seat for late prime minister PV Narasimha Rao in 1991, is likely to join the Bharatiya Janata Party (BJP), a senior party leader said on Thursday.